sammiykay/ecommerce/README.md

 # ecommerce

-# Reset Your password also works
+# Reset Your password is also works

 # How To Configure Reset Password
 In line 136 settings.py input your email and in line 137 in settings.py input your password.